 Part II: Discussing Your Mental Health Needs at Work

 Still, you may feel some uncertainty or trepidation about communicating your mental health needs at work.
 Will your manager or company leadership respond dismissively to your request for accommodations?
 Will your employer view your condition as an onerous burden?
-Research consistently shows that employees are hesitant to discuss mental health challenges, wary of resentment or judgement from colleagues.
+Research consistently shows that employees are hesitant to discuss mental health challenges, wary of resentment or judgment from colleagues.

-If you feel an accommodation would help you succeed professionally, don’t let worries about others’ judgements prevent your from asserting your rights and needs.
+If you feel an accommodation would help you succeed professionally, don’t let worries about others’ judgments prevent you from asserting your rights and needs.
 Employers have good reasons to support mental health among their staff.
 While financial estimates vary, experts agree that mental illness costs businesses hundreds of billions of dollars a year in lost productivity and decreased performance.
 With a more conscientious approach to mental health, companies can avoid these outcomes.

-In the long run, supporting employee wellbeing is a wise investment.
-By positioning you to succeed, your boss will reap long term rewards.
+In the long run, supporting employee well-being is a wise investment.
+By positioning you to succeed, your boss will reap long-term rewards.
 Moreover, your needs could set a useful precedent, helping the company support other employees with similar experiences.
 Discussing your mental health may not be easy, but if doing so will help you excel, it’s a conversation worth having.